EricGebhart/EricGebhart/README.md

 - **[datetime data](https://github.com/EricGebhart/datetime-data/)** A Clojure datetime library for normalizing dates.
 - **[file access](https://github.com/EricGebhart/file-access/)** A Clojure file-access library to which creates a consistent API for various types of files.
 - **[dfs-clj](https://github.com/EricGebhart/dfs-clj/)** After _Nathan Marz_´s Big data, Lambda Architecture. - This is the core layer above hadoop to manage pails, data partitioning, and tapping into data with Cascalog.
 After _Nathan Marz_´s Lambda Architecture.
 - **[Pail-Schema-Example](https://github.com/EricGebhart/Pail-Schema-Example/)** - This is an example project that shows how to use pails and schema with hadoop and cascalog.
 This is using dfs-clj before dfs-clj came about.
-See my [post Here.](https://www.ericgebhart.com/blog/clojure/2014-03-06-Using-prismatic-schema-with-fressian-pail-and-cascalog/) And another [post here](https://www.ericgebhart.com/blog/clojure/2014-01-23-Using-pail-with-a-graph-schema/)
+See my __[post Here.](https://www.ericgebhart.com/blog/clojure/2014-03-06-Using-prismatic-schema-with-fressian-pail-and-cascalog/)__ And another __[post here.](https://www.ericgebhart.com/blog/clojure/2014-01-23-Using-pail-with-a-graph-schema/)__
 - **[Word search](https://github.com/EricGebhart/word-search/)** - Something I wrote from my own motivations.
 A meta data collector for words.
 I have plans for it.
-- **[bike gear calc](https://github.com/EricGebhart/bike-gear-calc/)** - I wanted a nice one, and I wanted to learn clojure/spec.
+- **[bike gear calculator](https://github.com/EricGebhart/bike-gear-calc/)** - I wanted a nice one, and I wanted to learn clojure/spec.
 - **[flickr-fetcher](https://github.com/EricGebhart/flickr-fetcher)** - A code test, turned into a design test.
 It won a job for me and solved their troubles.
 - **[ODS Markup: Tagsets by Example](https://github.com/EricGebhart/Tagsets-by-example)** - A book I wrote about ODS Markup, never published, for forgotten reasons.
 - **[SAS-Papers](https://github.com/EricGebhart/SAS-Papers)** - My papers which will show my writing and give some insight into SAS ODS for which I was a significant contributor.